adamfowleruk/mljs/planning.md

   - Share workplace via URL
    - Add this to My Workplaces option on non-owned workplace page load
   - Edit limited to owner of workplace
+ - DEFERRED IN PROGRESS Bower support
+  - DONE Add bower repo support for PH
+  - IN PROGRESS Fix bower repo for new mljs repo foldering layout
+   - DONE foldering fix
+   - IN PROGRESS re-register mljs-bower with bower guys

 Targets for 1.8 (Oct 2014) - Theme: Visualisations
  - Workplace additions